L&D Travel Nurse Jobs in Oklahoma

 Why Take Labor and Delivery Travel Nurse Jobs in Oklahoma?

 Oklahoma is an NLC compact state, so travelers holding a compact license get a direct path to Oklahoma assignments without waiting on a separate license application.
-That speed matters a lot in labor and delivery, where a unit short one experienced RN can’t simply slow down the deliveries — the babies keep coming whether the staffing fills out or not.
+That speed matters a lot in labor and delivery, where a unit short one experienced RN can’t simply slow down the deliveries.
+The babies keep coming whether the staffing fills out or not.
 Birth volume stays steady year-round at the metro family birth centers, and the state’s rural OB units, many of them stretched thin, create some of the most consistent traveler demand you’ll find anywhere.
 When a small-town delivery unit loses a core nurse, that gap can take months to fill permanently, and travelers are how those units stay open.

-Between Oklahoma City and Tulsa, L&D travelers work the full obstetric mix — uncomplicated vaginal deliveries, inductions, scheduled and emergent cesareans, high-risk antepartum patients, and the occasional precipitous delivery that turns a quiet shift loud in about ninety seconds.
+Between Oklahoma City and Tulsa, L&D travelers work the full obstetric mix: uncomplicated vaginal deliveries, inductions, scheduled and emergent cesareans, high-risk antepartum patients, and the occasional precipitous delivery that turns a quiet shift loud in about ninety seconds.
 The larger metro programs run higher acuity with NICU-attached delivery units, while rural and regional sites give you broader autonomy across the whole labor-to-postpartum span.
 The clinical exposure runs deep, and Oklahoma’s low cost of living means your stipend often stretches further than it would in a pricier state.
 Want to size Oklahoma up across specialties?
 Our travel healthcare jobs in Oklahoma hub covers cities, pay, and lifestyle in depth.

 What a Typical L&D Assignment Looks Like in Oklahoma

 Most Oklahoma L&D contracts run about 13 weeks with options to extend, built around 12-hour shifts with call layered on at a lot of facilities.
-Day to day, you’re managing laboring patients through every stage — running continuous electronic fetal monitoring (EFM) and reading the strips for the early warning signs, titrating Pitocin on inductions, supporting epidural placement and the dosing that follows, and coaching patients through the push.
-You’ll circulate or scrub cesarean (C-section) deliveries depending on how the unit runs, recover postpartum patients, and handle OB triage — the steady stream of “is this real labor or not” arrivals that has to be sorted fast.
+Day to day, you’re managing laboring patients through every stage.
+That’s running continuous electronic fetal monitoring (EFM) and reading the strips for the early warning signs, titrating Pitocin on inductions, supporting epidural placement and the dosing that follows, and coaching patients through the push.
+You’ll circulate or scrub cesarean (C-section) deliveries depending on how the unit runs, recover postpartum patients, and handle OB triage, the steady stream of “is this real labor or not” arrivals that has to be sorted fast.
 Expect a quick orientation on the unit’s monitoring system, delivery setup, and emergency protocols.
 Facilities hire L&D travelers who can pick up the floor fast and start carrying a patient assignment almost right away.

 Labor and Delivery Travel Nurse Pay in Oklahoma

-L&D contracts in Oklahoma pay competitively for travel nursing — the specialized skill set, the call requirements, and the steady demand across metro and rural units all push rates up.
+L&D contracts in Oklahoma pay competitively for travel nursing, since the specialized skill set, the call requirements, and the steady demand across metro and rural units all push rates up.
 Based on current market data, weekly pay for labor and delivery travel nurses in Oklahoma generally lands in the $1,950 to $2,800 per week range, with the exact number driven by market, call structure, shift, and your experience level.
 Contracts at the higher-acuity metro programs and those carrying heavier call tend toward the top end.
 One Oklahoma-specific note: because the cost of living runs lower than much of the country, a stipend that would feel tight elsewhere often stretches noticeably further here, so the take-home reality is frequently better than the gross number alone suggests.

 • Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends

 • Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+You find and book your own place.
+Junxion doesn’t arrange or provide the housing, but your recruiter connects you with trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs, and in our guide to how travel nurse stipends work.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend included as standard

 • Health, dental, and vision insurance